 My favorite part of Shabbaton is how all the grades come together and it really feels like the whole school is one big family.
 It's always beautiful when everyone is singing and dancing together after Shabbat.

 Maya Stiefel '19

-The Annual School Shabbaton is a wonderful opportunity for our students to spend a Shabbat together, exploring a Torah theme (such as “Connecting Spiritually: Finding my Path”), growing spiritually, feeling a sense of school unity and spirit, interacting with students in their own and other grades, and connecting with their teachers outside of the classroom.
+The Annual School Shabbaton is a wonderful opportunity for our students to spend a Shabbat together, exploring a Torah theme; growing spiritually, feeling a sense of school unity and spirit, interacting with students in their own and other grades, and connecting with their teachers outside of the classroom.
 Additionally, each grade participates in a Grade Shabbaton every spring in a different community, which affords an opportunity for grade-wide bonding and spending time with faculty and their families.

 G.O.: Student Government

 Serving on the Ma’ayanot G.O. is a wonderful opportunity for students to get more involved in Ma’ayanot and step up as leaders of the student body.
 Ma’ayanot G.O. is comprised of a dynamic group of students who have a lot of school spirit and want to work to make Ma’ayanot a more fun and friendly place for all students.
 Ma’ayanot G.O. members take an active role in planning and implementing programs throughout the year, including Shabbatonim, grade bonding events, and special holiday celebrations.
 Through this experience, G.O. members learn about themselves and their leadership abilities, as well as the value of working as a part of a team.